-Museum of Water began in London in March 2013 and travelled across the UK for 3 years.
-It has travelled to different parts of Europe, and was resident across Rotterdam with the Rotterdamse Schouwburg 2014-2016.
-It is currently travelling across Western Australia with Perth International Arts Festival until 2018, after which their collection will be housed permanently with the WA Museum.
+Museum of Water began on a street corner in Soho in London in March 2013 and travelled across the UK for 3 years.
+For the whole of July 2014 Museum of Water was installed in Somerset House for LIFT Festival.
+It has since travelled to different parts of Europe, and was resident across Rotterdam with the Rotterdamse Schouwburg 2014-2016.
+It travelled across Western Australia with Perth International Arts Festival 2016-2018, and is now beginning in Toronto with Luminato Festival 2020-22.

-Museum of Water is an invitation to take part and to have your say。
+Museum of Water is an invitation to take part and to have your say.

 Museum of Water is an act of witness.
-It explores the boundary lines of our bodies and our thinking, and considers more fluid way of understanding the world and our inter-relations.
+It explores the boundary lines of our bodies and our thinking, and considers more fluid ways of understanding the world and our inter-relations.

-Marvellous marvellous water。 Here is to you, from all of us。
+Marvellous marvellous water.
+Here is to you, from all of us.

 Museum of Water was shortlisted for

-海南4+1“Best Special Exhibition” in
+“Best Special Exhibition” in

-See Museum of Water for a visual history of the Museum。
+See Museum of Water for a visual history of the Museum.